St Peter's Church, Noss Mayo: Architecture

-St Peter's is built in the Perpendicular style and designed to accommodate 250 persons.
+St Peter's is built in the Perpendicular style and was designed to accommodate 250 persons.
 It cost approximately £14,000 to build.
 The church is built of local stone with dressings in Dartmoor granite, slate roofs and woodwork in English oak.
 The inside is made up of a nave, north and south aisles, chancel, west tower, south-west porch and vestry.
 Owing to the steep site, the vestry was constructed beneath the north aisle and accessed by stairs under an apse.
 The embattled tower, approximately 70 feet high, contains eight bells and chiming apparatus supplied by Messrs.
 John Warner & Sons.
 The four clock faces installed below each belfry window were made by Mr. Jump of London.

 Much of the interior's carved woodwork was undertaken by Mr. Harry Hems of Exeter and the organ supplied by J. W. Walker & Sons Ltd of London.
 Decoration of the church's interior continued throughout the decade, with much of the paintwork and stained glass being carried out to the design and under the supervision of Mr. J. T. Fouracre of Stonehouse.
 The ongoing work was described in 1886 by the Totnes Times and Devon News as "making the interior as elegant as the graceful lines of the edifice itself".
 A window memorial to Lady Revelstoke, following her death in 1892, was installed in 1893 and also supplied by Fouracre and Son.